Welcome to the Arkansas Master Naturalists website

 Want to become an Arkansas Master Naturalist?

 Becoming a Master Naturalist involves attending at least 40 hours of initial training on Arkansas animals, plants, geology and conservation.
-Training is held on Saturday’s starting in January and ending in May.
+Training is on Saturday in January and ending in May.
 Take a look at the Class Schedule below for your area.

-To become a Certified Master Naturalist, you would need to perform at least 40 hours of volunteer work and acquire 8 hours of advanced training each year.
+To become a Certified Master Naturalist, you would need to complete at least 40 hours of volunteer work and acquire 8 hours of advanced training each year.

 SCROLL DOWN – Class Schedules & Applications for each chapter listed below: